rkofficial786/CakeDash/README.md

 ## License

 The CakeDash App project is currently not licensed.
-Licensing determines how others can use, modify, and distribute your code.
-Without a license, the default copyright laws apply, which means others cannot reproduce, distribute, or create derivative works of your code.
-It's important to consider choosing an appropriate open-source license for your project to provide clarity on how others can use and contribute to it.
-You can learn more about different open-source licenses and choose one that aligns with your project's goals and requirements.

 ## Contributing